 Street art in Stokes Croft

-You’ll see an explosion of colors, cool cafes, and independent shops.
-And you’ll feel a unique vibe, mixing creativity with unconventional living, and an area of sharp contrasts, despite the gentrification.
-Walking along Stokes Croft and the adjacent streets you’ll spot large scale murals by internationally renowned artists and other paintings by lesser known or anonymous people which are nonetheless beautiful.
+You’ll see an explosion of colours, cool cafes, and independent shops.
+And you’ll feel a unique vibe, mixing creativity with unconventional living and an area of sharp contrasts, despite the gentrification.
+Walking along Stokes Croft and the adjacent streets, you’ll spot large-scale murals by internationally renowned artists and other paintings by lesser-known or anonymous people, which are nonetheless beautiful.

 Cosmo Sarson, Breakdancing Jesus

-Here are some colorful murals spotted in the Stokes Croft area, mostly in Wilder street and Moon street.
+Here are some colourful murals spotted in the Stokes Croft area, mostly on Wilder Street and Moon Street.